 As you can see, agile still fits in the traditional project management, only the point of view changes.
 Instead of treating each iteration as a separate project, iterations are just phases in one big project.

-The real difference between the waterfall method and agile is that in waterfall the clients is heavily engaged at the beginning of the project and then their engagement declines; while in agile, the client is constantly engaged.
+The real difference between the waterfall method and agile is that in the waterfall the clients are heavily engaged at the beginning of the project and then their engagement declines; while in agile, the client is constantly engaged.

-So what this all means in practice?
+So what does this all mean in practice?
 It means no organization is purely agile or waterfall.
 Agile and waterfall are more about the culture and type of work the organization does than how they do it.
-You’ll find that most organizations divide the project into waterfall milestone but work according to agile principles between those milestones.
+You’ll find that most organizations divide the project into a waterfall milestone but work according to agile principles between those milestones.

 A problem common with comparing agile and waterfall is the labeling.
 Few, if any, companies are purely "agile" or "waterfall".
 They are more mindsets that encompass a wide variety of practices and approaches to development.
 Labels are convenient for helping make an argument, often with cute little straw-man statements to help reinforce preconceived notions. - Clinton Keith